fbpx

 Spiders

-Close up of a black widow spider in a web against a black background.
-Winter pest control blogAs other pests begin to move indoors for the winter, spiders will follow their food source.
+As other pests begin to move indoors for the winter, spiders will follow their food source.
 While spiders tend to be one of the least destructive pests indoors, most of us can agree that they are unwelcome house guests!
 (It is important to note, however, that Texas is home to two poisonous spiders, the Black Widow and the Brown Recluse.
-These guys tend to stay hidden, but if you do see one, it’s important that you call 855Bugs as soon as possible to treat your home.)
+These guys tend to stay hidden, but if you do see one, you must call 855Bugs as soon as possible to treat your home.)

 There are a few things you can do to help prevent spiders in the first place.
 As with any pest, it’s important to seal all cracks and entry points.
 Clean up and/or trim back any vegetation near the home.
-Inside, keep the home neat and tidy avoiding clutter.
+Inside, keep the home neat avoiding clutter.
 Remove cobwebs as soon as you spot them.

 These are just three of the pests that remain active in winter.
 Termites, ants, earwigs, and many others all survive winter, as well, though they are less active than in warmer months.
 Pest and rodent control throughout the winter months can keep you from being unpleasantly surprised once it starts warming up and all the critters come out to play!
-Call 855Bugs today to schedule your free inspection and get set up on our Don’t Bug Me program offering year-round coverage.
+Call 855Bugs today to schedule your free inspection and get set up on our Don’t Bug Me program which offers year-round coverage.